fybrik/fybrik/pkg/vault/README.md

 3. Setup Kubernetes Vault auth backend for each cluster:

-   1. Create a token reviewer service account called vault-auth in the default namespace and give it permissions to create tokenreviews.authentication.k8s.io at the cluster scope:
+   1. Create a token reviewer service account called vault-auth in the m4d-system namespace and give it permissions to create tokenreviews.authentication.k8s.io at the cluster scope:

 ```bash
 apiVersion: v1